 How this works in practice

-Now that we’ve outlined the building blocks, tools, and the chat agent used in this application, let’s see how the workflow operates in a real scenario.
+Now that we’ve outlined the building blocks, tools, and the Agent Chat View node used in this application, let’s see how the workflow operates in a real scenario.

-Let’s say a team member needs a quick overview of KNIME’s relationship with a customer.
+Let’s say a team member needs a quick overview of a company and weather the company is a KNIME customer.
 This kind of information is usually scattered across Salesforce, shared drives, and account notes.
-Instead of manually searching through them, they submit a query:
+Instead of manually searching through these data sources, the team member submits a query into the agent’s chat interface.

 The agentic application identifies the type of request and determines which tools are needed.
-In this case, it uses the Company Domain Retriever tool to find the correct company domain and the Customer Activity Insights tool to pull relevant details.
+In this case, the Company Information tool is used to retrieve key company details, such as the company domain, industry, revenue, and whether the company is a KNIME customer.

 Getting Started with KNIME for Agentic AI